Introduction to Sociology

 - Why is it that factors such as class, ethnicity and gender appear to impact on how well – or otherwise – we do at school?

 - How powerful is the media in getting us to think and behave in certain ways?
-Is our behavior controlled to a certain extent by advertising?
+Is our behaviour controlled to a certain extent by advertising?

-Sociology is a well-respected academic discipline and is excellent preparation for a number of careers including law, teaching, social work, journalism, television, film, marketing, the police, nursing, the civil service as well as the world of business and commerce.
+Sociology is a well-respected academic discipline and is excellent preparation for a number of careers, including law, teaching, social work, journalism, marketing, the police, and the civil service, as well as the world of business and commerce.